boyang-li/Algorithms/README.md

 ### Welcome!
 This is a place where I keep my solutions & notes for data structures & algorithm problems.
 I use Python for the purpose of simplicity, and I  also implement solutions in various programming languages if I wanted to practice a certain language or optimize for execution times.

-> Most problems in this repo are collected from online resources such as LeetCode, and this repo is created for learning purposes.
+> Most problems in this repo are collected from online resources such as LeetCode, and this repo is created soley for learning purposes.

-**Common data structures:**
+**Common Data Structures:**
 - Arrays
 - Graphs
 - Hash Tables